Skip to main content

 Independent Study

 It should be noted that independent study requires a minimum of 45 hours of work per point.
-Independent study cannot be applied the established professional education sequence in teaching curricula.
+Independent study cannot be applied to the established for professional education sequence in teaching curricula.
 Each departmental program has established its own maximum credit allowance for independent study.
-This information may be obtained from a student's department prior to registering for independent study, each student obtain an independent study approval from the adviser.
+This information may be obtained from a student's department.
+Prior to registering for independent study, each student should option an Independent Study Approval Form from the adviser.

 Course #